Frostbite and Hypothermia Differences between Symptoms and Stages

 Frostbite and hypothermia are the consequences of cold exposure and both can have long lasting effects.

 The body tries to maintain a constant temperature where heat production is balanced by heat loss.
 When the body is exposed to extreme elements, for example, bitter cold temperatures in the winter, it will try to protect the internal organs by diverting blood circulation away from the skin, sacrificing expendable parts like fingers and toes.
 Shivering generates heat and can compensate well if the cold exposure is short-lived.
 However, if the body remains in the cold, bad things can happen very quickly.

 What Is Hypothermia?

-The electrical conducting systems of the brain and heart are very sensitive to decreasing core body temperatures and start to fail as the body cools.
+The electrical conducting systems of the brain and heart are very sensitive to decreasing core body temperatures and begin to fail as body temperature decreases.
 Hypothermia is defined as a body temperature less than 95 F (35 C), and signs and symptoms of mild hypothermia are lethargy and confusion.
-The colder the body gets, the more confused the person gets, and decision making begins to suffer.
-Instead of coming out of the cold, apathy sets in and the patient may become delirious.
+As the body temperature continues to lower, the person becomes more confused, which results in poor decision-making.
+Instead of coming out of the cold, apathy sets in and the person may become delirious.

 Symptoms of hypothermia include:

 - Initial hunger and nausea will give way to apathy as the core body temperature drops.

 - The next symptoms develop and are confusion, lethargy, slurred speech, loss of consciousness, and coma.

 - Often the affected person will lie down, fall asleep, and die.
 Some individuals will paradoxically remove their clothes just before this occurs.

 The decrease in brain function occurs in direct relationship to the decrease in body temperature (the colder the body, the less the brain function).
 Brain function stops at a core temperature of 68 F (20 C).